youngcharleslucas/NUnit_Pants/README.md

 I am practicing with NUnit.
 AttireUnitTest holds the testing logic.
 Wednesday is set to return the incorrect pants.

 Arrange:
-The inputs of Sunady and Saturday strings are paired with the string of "party pants" The inputs of Monday-Firday strings are paired with the string of "dress pants"
+The inputs of Sunday and Saturday strings are paired with the string of "party pants" The inputs of Monday-Firday strings are paired with the string of "dress pants"

 Act: